Crash of a Short S.25 Sunderland III into the Atlantic Ocean: 5 killed

 Circumstances:

 The aircraft was engaged in a maritime patrol flight over the Biscay Bay on a SAR mission following the recent crash of a BOAC DC-3.
 En route, the seaplane was attacked by eight German Junkers JU.88.
 Despite the situation and damages, the pilot was able to leave the combat zone and flew back to the UK.
-While approaching the coast of Cornwall, the captain decided to ditch the aircraft few hundred yards off shore.
-A crew member was killed while all other occupants were unhurt.
+While approaching the coast of Cornwall, the captain decided to ditch the airplane few hundred yards off Praa Sands.
+A flight engineer was killed while all 10 other occupants escaped unhurt.
 The aircraft was later wrecked by tides and waves.

 Crew (461th Squadron):